-16.16.050(18) Historic Resources.
+Historic Resources.
 The proposed use shall not adversely impact any historic resource prior to the assessment of that resource by the city.

-Finding: The Matanuska-Susitna Borough Cultural Resources Office was notified of this application and indicated that they did not have any objections.
+The Matanuska-Susitna Borough Cultural Resources Office was notified of this application and did not provide any comments.

-16.16.050(19) Appearance.
+Appearance.
 The proposed use may be required to blend in with the general neighborhood appearance and architecture.
 Building spacing, setbacks, lot coverage, and height must be designed to provide adequate provisions for natural light & air.

-With the proposed buffers and setback from Clapp Road, the proposed gravel extraction operation will be significantly screened from view.
+With the previously required buffers and setbacks from Clapp Road, the proposed gravel extraction operation will still be significantly screened from view from the adjoining properties and the right-of-way.

-16.16.050(20) Open Space and Facilities.
+Open Space and Facilities.
 The applicant may be required to dedicate land for open space drainage, utilities, access, parks or playgrounds.
 Any dedication required by the city must be based on a written finding that the area is necessary for public use or safety and the dedication is in compliance with adopted municipal plans and policy.
 The city finding shall conclude that a direct connection exists between the development and the need for the provision of the dedication...

-Finding: No additional land is necessary for open space and facilities.
+No additional land is necessary for open space and facilities.

-16.16.050(21) Winter Hassles.
+Winter Hassles.
 The proposed use shall not significantly increase the impact on the surrounding area from glaciation or drifting snow.